EyasuTeshome/shifttracker/job-search/JSR-strenghten-and-revamp-your-resume.md

 - [Template 4](https://docs.google.com/document/d/1kWikoIDAKUK1SBeEctIHVj6zpaVDsDcDzjXGU_JI6fo/edit?usp=sharing): Traditional, corporate.
 Two columns.
 Inspired by [Serif](https://docs.google.com/document/d/1NdTcp-sNr9gzgWqx4bYOWw-w1rT6ltEhkpFQ4wIxTA0/edit).
 - [Template 5](https://docs.google.com/document/d/1jMxmTpC1kZT2F6wcyXeM_0NEdhuWbRhYeYUSaP0qNAk/edit?usp=sharing): Traditional, corporate, confident.
 Two columns.

-## Categorizing your skills correctly
+## Categorize your skills correctly

 Remember it's essential to use the correct technical terms in your resume.
-For exampls, programming languages and frameworks are NOT the same!
+For example, programming languages and frameworks are NOT the same!
 So differentiating them clearly in your application materials is a good way of showing your mastery of technical concepts.
-Read the following article for more information:
+Refer to the following article if you need more information:

 - [How to use correct technical terminology in application materials](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/style-guide-technical-terminology-in-application-materials.md)